 The most common psychosocial therapy that psychologists and psychiatrists use in addiction treatment, is cognitive behavioral therapy (CBT).
 CBT is a straightforward and useful strategy for the treatment of addiction.
 By highlighting troublesome thoughts and behaviors, CBT allows clients to develop positive coping mechanisms for a lasting recovery.

 The attending physicians and psychiatrists at Restore Drug Treatment LA, also have pharmacological therapies at their disposal.
-Pharmaceuticals can be prescribed to alleviate withdrawal symptoms, thereby making relapse less likely.
-In the case of opioid withdrawal, a substitute opioid may be used temporarily for sustainability and maintenance to prevent relapse over the long-term.
+Over-the-counter medications and supplemental therapies are used to alleviate withdrawal symptoms, thereby making relapse less likely.
+In the case of opioid withdrawal, these methods provide sustainability and maintenance to prevent relapse over the long-term.

-For many clients of Restore Treatment Center, drug addiction rehab often begins with medical detox.
-During this phase of treatment, our team of specialists help addicts safely withdraw from the drugs in their system.
-Our facility provides a much-needed support network and the guidance that many addicts require while working towards sustained abstinence.
+For many clients of Restore Treatment Center, drug addiction rehab often begins with the process of detox.
+During the detoxification, our team of specialists and clinical staff supervise clients to ensure a safe withdrawal from the drug of abuse.
+Our facility provides the much-needed support network and guidance that many people seeking recovery require while working towards sustained abstinence.

 While residential rehab programs are recommended for most addicts seeking recovery, those with more mild addictions may benefit from our intensive outpatient treatment program.
 Outpatient services involve visiting our facility multiple times each week for counseling in an individual and group setting.
 Clients who complete addiction treatment in residential rehab, often transition into an outpatient program to continue on their path to recovery, as well as participate in our aftercare services and relapse prevention programs.

 Whether a person will benefit more from drug addiction treatment in a residential or outpatient rehab setting, will depend on their individual needs and severity of addiction.
 Most addicts will profit more from initially attending a structured and supervised residential treatment program.
-Residential rehab is known to reduce the risk of complications during detoxification and the course of treatment, because we have qualified medical professionals on staff 24 hours a day, 7 days a week.
+Residential rehab is known to significantly enhance the course of treatment and the reduce the risk of complications, such as relapse due to cravings and triggers to use, because we have qualified medical professionals on staff 24 hours a day, 7 days a week.